CareyLabVT/SCC_Gateway/README.md

 # SCC_gateway
-Scripts to Run on Sensor Gateways for SCC Project
+Scripts to Run on the Sensor Gateways and the Master Node for SCC Project
+Explanation for each script and usage is available at the top of the script.